PFython/cleverdict/README.md

 ## 11. CONTRIBUTING

-We'd love to see Pull Requests (including relevant tests) from other contributors, particularly if you can help:
+We'd love to see Pull Requests (and relevant tests) from other contributors, particularly if you can help:

 * Evolve `CleverDict` to make it play nicely with other classes and formats.
 [For example: `datetime`](https://github.com/PFython/cleverdict/issues/5).
 * Put the finishing touches on the **docstrings** to enable autocompletion in modern IDEs (this is neither the author's strong suit nor his passion!).